jurinva/saltstack-setup/README.md

 DESCRIPTION
 ===========

-Utility to install and setup SaltStack master/minion.
+Utility to migrate svn repository to git.

 OPTIONS
 -------